11.17.2024

 ― Ralph Waldo Emerson

-There hasn't been much sunlight the past couple of weekends, but that hasn't stopped me from hitting the trails at Pheasant Branch.
+There hasn't been much sunny weather the past couple of weekends, but that hasn't stopped me from hitting the trails at Pheasant Branch.
 The cool, muted skies seem to amplify the subtle changes that mark this in-between season, where autumn finally hands over its reins to winter.

 Bird-wise, the scene is shifting.
 American Tree Sparrows have moved in, bringing with them their soft, musical calls that always feel like a whisper of winter.
 Yet, the White-crowned Sparrows linger, their crisp black-and-white head stripes standing out against the fading landscape.
 It's a quiet, transitional time—perfect for contemplative hikes and listening to nature's subtle cues.
 Other birds during the hike included Northern Harrier, Red-tailed Hawks, Sandhill Cranes, Canada Geese, American Goldfinches, Dark-eyed Juncos, and a lone White-throated Sparrow.